 Nemo and Throneburg are Honored:

 The four legged war hero was put to rest about four months later on March 15, 1973, at the Department of Defense Dog Center.
-He was truly a hero to remember and hopefully one that will be remembered throughout history.
+The German Shepherd was truly a hero to remember and hopefully one that will be remembered throughout history.

 After two nights of stiff competition that proved to be very challenging, Rumor, along with her handler Kent Boyles, took the prestigious title.
 This decision was made by the amazing judge Thomas H. Bradley lll who has been a part of the canine competition his whole life.
 Bradley had this to say about the breed’s majesty.